nimrodlahav/Mental-Imagery-in-Multimodal-Models/README.md

 The resulting $t$ is compared against a $t$-distribution with $n-1$ degrees of freedom.

+---

+## Summary

 - Artificial neurons form the basis of deep learning.
 - MLPs extend neurons into layered architectures.
 - Attention enables context-aware representations.
 - Transformers build on attention and MLPs with residuals + normalization.
 - The $t$-statistic connects neural learning to traditional statistical inference.

+This document serves as a **mathematical reference** for the theory behind modern neural architectures.

 ---

-✨ This document serves as a **mathematical reference** for the theory behind modern neural architectures.

 ## Setup

 ```bash
 pip install -r requirements.txt